ABOUT DR G CHEE

 Dr Chee was co-chairman of the NUH-TTSH Otology/Neurotology board from 2000 to 2005.
 This board meets once a month to discuss and propose management of difficult and complex external, middle and inner ear conditions from TTSH, AH, CGH and NUH.
 This forum serves as an important platform for patients to receive consensus from a panel of ear specialists on the best treatment options for their ear condition.

 He was also course director of the 1st NUH-NUS temporal bone dissection course held in January 2005.
 This course attracted participants from neighbouring ASEAN countries and was held in conjunction with the 1st NUH-NUS otolaryngology, head & neck conference.

 Apart from his training and expertise in Otologic and Skull Base Disorders, his other clinical interests include:

 Diagnosis and Management of Dizziness and Facial Nerve disorders

-On his return from Canada, Dr. Chee ran a weekly dizzy clinic managing patients with difficult and protracted dizziness.
+On his return from Canada, Dr Chee ran a weekly dizzy clinic managing patient with difficult and protracted dizziness.